-- It is preferred that at least two timekeepers shall be stationed backstage to record setup, the 60-second beginning, performance and strike.
-At least one timekeeper shall be placed in the auditorium. - If there is a possible time infraction, the Contest Manager must be advised immediately. - An official site ADULT timekeeper shall give time warnings as follows:
+- At least two timekeepers shall be stationed backstage to record setup, the 60-second beginning, performance and strike. - If there is a possible time infraction, the Contest Manager must be advised immediately. - · An official site timekeeper shall give time warnings as follows